 Q: How will you keep participation ongoing and fair on the property?
 How will you assure everyone does their part?

-We will use an adapted form of the hands-off administrative policy we’ve tested and proven successful over the last couple years.
-This policy maintains transparency, equal participation and fairness without the need for hierarchical leadership structures, and leads to removal of anyone who does not do their fair share.
+We will use an adapted form of the hands-off administrative policy we’ve tested and proven successful over the last ten years.
+This policy maintains transparency, equal participation, and fairness without the need for hierarchical leadership structures, and leads to removal of anyone who does not do their fair share.